opencog/learn/run/README.md

 * Grammatical class learning.
 Automation scripts can be found in the [3-gram-class](3-gram-class) directory.
 The previous step must have been completed, before starting this.

+* Comparison of the learned grammar to the input grammar in step 0.
+  TBD.

 File overview
 -------------